Combivir (Lamivudine And Zidovudine)

 Drug Interactions

 Important: Combivir should not be taken with stavudine or zalcitabine.
+Taking ribavirin with Combivir may cause or worsen anaemia.

-• Anxiety and sleep medicines (oxazepam, lorazepam)
+- anxiety and insomnia medicines (oxazepam, lorazepam)

-• Antimicrobial medicines (pentamidine, atovaquone)
+- antimicrobial medicines (pentamidine, atovaquone)

-• Parasite infection medicines (pyrimethamine, dapsone)
+- parasite infection treatments (pyrimethamine, dapsone)

-• Antifungal medicines (amphotericin, flucytosine)
+- antifungal medicines (amphotericin, flucytosine)

-• Other antiviral medicines (aciclovir, ganciclovir, interferon, stavudine, zalcitabine)
+- other antiviral medicines (aciclovir, ganciclovir, interferon, stavudine, zalcitabine)

-• Antibacterial medicines (clarithromycin, sulfamethoxazole, trimethoprim, ciprofloxacin)
+- antibacterial medicines (clarithromycin, sulfamethoxazole, trimethoprim, ciprofloxacin)

-• Cancer medicines (vincristine, vinblastine, doxorubicin)
+- cancer treatments (vincristine, vinblastine, doxorubicin)

 Alcohol & Driving